-The NYS Clean Heat Program in Con Edison's service territory offers residential incentives for space heating for four types of projects:
+The NYS Clean Heat Program in Con Edison's service territory offers residential incentives for space heating for five types of projects:

-- Category 2a: ASHP Full-load heating with integrated controls - Category 2b: ASHP Full-load heating with decommissioning - Category 3: GSHP full-load heating with decommissioning63 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.
+- Category 2a: ASHP Full-load heating with integrated controls - Category 2b: ASHP Full-load heating with decommissioning - Category 2e: AWHP Full-load heating with decommissioning - Category 3: GSHP full-load heating with decommissioning69 - Categories 2a, 2b and 3: Existing ASHP partial load projects converting to full-load heating with decommissioning or integrated controls.

 Integrated controls units must be attached to existing heating units and operated such that the heat pump serves as the primary source of heat from the combined heat pump and legacy system.
-To be eligible for Category 2a incentives, the integrated control system must be listed on the NYS Clean Heat Integrated Controls Qualified Product list located under the ASHP tab on the NYS Clean Heat Resources webpage.64
+To be eligible for Category 2a incentives, the integrated control system must be listed on the NYS Clean Heat Integrated Controls Qualified Product list located under the ASHP tab on the NYS Clean Heat Resources webpage.70

-Decommissioning projects must be performed in such a way that the legacy space heating system is disabled.65 Systems may be removed, disabled, or disconnected consistent with the appropriate decommissioning checklist.
+For decommissioning projects, legacy heating systems must be removed, disabled, or disconnected consistent with the appropriate decommissioning checklist filled out to document this work.
+71

 Clean Heat incentives must be identified on an invoice to the customer, with incentive amounts to be paid directly to the Participating Contractor upon program approval.
-Incentives listed in this section are effective as of September 1, 2023.
+Projects sold without a rebate on the invoice to the customer are not eligible for incentives.